This page includes practical information for volunteers who decided to attend the tutorial sessions.

 pip install matplotlibOnce install, jupyter notebook or jupyter lab can be launched simply by typing jupyter notebook or jupyter lab.

-If the environment "Tuto-QC" is activated (see above), type:
+To install qiskit, if the environment "Tuto-QC" is activated (see above), type:

 pip install qiskit